Most Famous Winter in Art History: Hunters in the Snow by Pieter Bruegel

 And so, we return to our hunters.
 The path to the village is not one the hunters are about to take.
 In fact, they are heading out of the picture frame.
 Are they not to return until they fulfilled their purpose?
 In an essay in 1954, Professor of Fine Art at Oberlin College said of Bruegel that “Man in Bruegel’s pictures acts under compulsion rather than of his own free will.
 What he does he must do because he is doing it at a certain time of the year or of his life because he has been trained or taught to do it, or because he is inexorably subject to death, folly, superstition, or other frailties common to men.”

-Our hunters have no choice but to fulfil their obligation, despite the unpredictability and ferocity of winter’s grip, and their quest continues.
+Our hunters have no choice but to fulfill their obligation, despite the unpredictability and ferocity of winter’s grip, and their quest continues.